gardenenigma/plurality-docs/docs/contributing/Contributing translations.md

 # Contributing translations

->👋 Welcome!
-This document aims to help onboard new contributors from different regional communities to help translate the Plurality book.

-[Plurality](https://www.plurality.net/) is an open, git-based collaborative book project that aims to offer a vision for the future of technology focused around empowering and bridging social difference.

-We need local communities’s help to populate the book’s content in as many languages around the world as possible
+> We need local communities’s help to populate the book’s content in as many languages around the world as possible!

+---

+## List of translation repositories

+Work in progress

 ## Contributor

-> *Reach out to Jacky or Jason if there are any questions here*
+*Reach out to Jacky or Jason if there are any questions here*

 Join the [Plurality.net](http://Plurality.net) Discord server for contributors: https://discord.gg/nTH7GqprwY